espinr/miniapp-metatests/docs/contributing.md

 }
 ```

-(Note that, in this case, the `belongs-to-collection` property is not necessary, because that corresponds to the default value; it is only there as an example.)
+(Note that, in this case, the `dcterms:conformsTo` property is not necessary, because that corresponds to the default value; it is only there as an example.)

 ## Implementation reports